 I've already told you about my favorite mug, so you know I'm not opposed to dragging dishes halfway around the world, but you'll note that I advise buying mugs, not plates or bowls.
 Mugs are informal affairs.
 It is okay that you've got 'em from seven locations across the globe and none of the colors match.
 Serving trays (which, conveniently, pack flat) and little bowls for dips and spreads (quirkily cute when mismatched) are also worth seeking out.

 Meanwhile, bringing back enough bowls that even a family of four could sit down to soup requires some careful packing and crossed fingers.
 Of the four plates we brought from Thailand, even with careful packing, two broke completely in transit, and a third was chipped.
-Which brings me to another tip: if an item is both fragile and not costly, purchase more than you think you want.
-If one of your $1 coconut shell ladles breaks on the way home, you still have the other.
+SakéOne, they stress, creates its own style, with due respect to Japanese processes but a sense of experimentation, too If one of your $1 coconut shell ladles breaks on the way home, you still have the other.
 If not, you have a nice gift for the dogsitter.

 If you'd like to set your table with memories of well-worn walking paths in Tuscany or crowded souks in Dubai, linens make a far better way to do so than plates or bowls.
 If I set my table with an Ecuadorian tablecloth, my Laotian placemats, or Mexican napkins, I have the colors of the Cotopaxi foothills, lazy Mekong, or serene Lake Pátzcuaro on my table.
 Weaving is a near-universal tradition, so it's worth seeking out pieces to add to your collection wherever you travel.
 Often, a small market town will be known for their distinct designs—it's worth asking a local about traditional patterns.
 Even if you can't find tablecloths or napkins specifically, big squares and small squares are always common.
 Take measurements ahead of your trip (perhaps stashing in a file on your phone) so you know the size of your table and can buy the something that'll fit.
 I've even had luck getting a market vendor in Laos to alter the size of the design I wanted overnight.
 It never hurts to ask.